 Choosing the Right Plastic Surgeon will Make a Huge Difference

 As with any plastic surgery procedure, the most important choice you will make is who you choose as your plastic surgeon.
 Eyelid surgery can and should be customized to your unique facial structure, age, gender, and personal wishes.
-When choosing who to go to for plastic surgery in Venice, the most important things to look for are a solid reputation, years of experience, and a person who will give you the time and attention that you deserve.
+When choosing who to go to for plastic surgery in Santa Barbara, the most important things to look for are a solid reputation, years of experience, and a person who will give you the time and attention that you deserve.

-At our secluded Venice Beach office, I worked directly with each and every one of my clients to ensure that I gain a solid understanding of their plastic surgery goals, questions, and concerns.
+At our Santa Barbara office, I worked directly with each and every one of my clients to ensure that I gain a solid understanding of their plastic surgery goals, questions, and concerns.
 I have no interest in bringing in as many clients as possible.
 Instead, I prefer to work with a select list of clients who I can get to know personally and provide with the highest possible level of care.
 I also understand that privacy is very important to a number of my clients, which is why my office is staffed simply by myself and one nurse.
 By keeping my practice small and intimate, I am better able to serve my clients and protect their confidentiality.